 Guidance for Approved Training Providers

-Since 2019, North Yorkshire’s HeadFirst has delivered 57 mental health and suicide awareness courses to 770 people living, working and volunteering in North Yorkshire.
-This has been possible due to funding received from NHS England to contribute to a national reduction in suicides.
+From 2019 to end 2024, North Yorkshire’s HeadFirst delivered 51 mental health and suicide awareness courses to over 700 people living, working and volunteering in North Yorkshire.

 Our outcomes

-Development of the North Yorkshire Mental Health & Suicide Prevention Training Hub will provide a delivery partnership with qualified, experienced trainers in North Yorkshire.
+Development of the HeadFirst website provides a delivery partnership with qualified, experienced trainers in North Yorkshire.
 The aim:

 • Reduce stigma and discrimination